vastencn/dscriptor/README.md

 Codex (Fonts): Take your character bank and turn it into fonts of many styles.
 You can download raw .ttf font files directly, or pass your library down the workflow.

-Scribe (Text): [In Development] The Scribe uses your characters, but not just as a static font.
+Scribe (Text): The Scribe uses your characters, but not just as a static font.
 It adds the organic imperfections of true handwriting, ensuring that no two characters ever look the same—even when the same character is repeated.

 Stamper: Take the organic text produced by the Scribe and stamp it onto your 3D assets, either as a floating decal or baked directly into the model's texture.